ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 Additive dictionaries
 ^^^^^^^^^^^^^^^^^^^^^

-We could go even further the *More methods in linearly consumed type class* and interpret type class dictionaries as being additive products.
+We could go even further than *More methods in linearly consumed type class* and interpret type class dictionaries as being additive products.